MicrosoftDocs/entra-docs/docs/identity-platform/scenario-protected-web-api-app-registration.md

 ## Accepted token version

 The Microsoft identity platform can issue v1.0 tokens and v2.0 tokens.
-For more information about these tokens, see [Access tokens](access-tokens.md).
+For more information about these tokens, refer to [Access tokens](access-tokens.md).

 The token version your API may accept depends on your **Supported account types** selection when you create your web API application registration in the Azure portal.